SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Sustained and focused application, or “grit,” research indicates is key for achieving difficult goals.
 Norman Malone is grit and grace personified.
 He persisted, eventually meeting a willing teacher at the Chicago Musical College.
 That teacher knew the story of another famous left-handed pianist, Paul Wittgenstein—brother of the celebrated philosopher, Ludwig—who following the loss of his right hand in World War 1, used his family’s wealth to commission Ravel, Prokofiev, and other famous composers to write music for him.

 Last week, I had the opportunity to meet Norman Malone.
-Now 78 years of age, he graciously accepted an invitation to play at my home for participants attending the ICCE Intensive Trainings in Chicago.
+Now 78 years of age, he graciously accepted an invitation to play at my home for participants attending the ICCE Intensive Trainings.
 Forty-five participants from around the world (US, Canada, the Netherlands, Sweden, Denmark, Finland, Australia) crowded into my living room.
 You could hear a pin drop as he spoke.

 It startedMalone at home with his story.
 Then, he played—doing with one hand what many would think impossible with two.
 When asked what drove him to continue in the face of so many challenges, he said, in a quiet yet confident voice, “Because there is so much to learn!”

-You can get a taste of his performance at the training, and a watch a video of his life story, by clicking on the videos below.
+You can get a taste of his performance and a watch a video of his life story, by clicking on the videos below.

 Filed Under: Conferences and Training, Feedback Informed Treatment - FIT, Top Performance